Healthcare professionals, both veterinary and human, need to know they're not alone. Heroes need help, too.

 Viticus Group's Chief Veterinary Medical Officer, Dr. Tony Pease, says:

 "Not One More Vet (NOMV) and their newest offering, Not One More Vet Support Staff (NOMVSS), are great resource groups on Facebook to provide support to the veterinary community.
 Although suicide is a universal issue, veterinarians and their support team have unique pressures and influences with our ability to humanely euthanize patients and the stresses that this brings to the profession.
-Along with the pandemic providing unprecedented case loads and challenges, the situation makes this group an outstanding support for our community to help anyone in your team.

 We are very pleased to continue our support of NOMV as a member of our Viticus Group community and cannot thank them enough for the help that they provide to the profession."